victor-github/globalize-spree/README.md

 # GlobalizeSpree

-Localizes model data in Spree using Gloablize3.
-This is a fork of Tomash's globalize-spree plugin, that was updated to be compatible with Rails 3.2 and Spree 1.2
+This is a fork of Tomash's globalize-spree plugin, that was updated to be compatible with Rails 3.2 and Spree 1.2.
+It provides localization using the gem globalize3.
+I also added an admin form for specifying the taxon name.
+This can be done by right clicking on the taxon in the Categories pages and choosing Edit. (ignore the errors displayed in the dropdown, they are harmless)

 [![Build Status](https://secure.travis-ci.org/tomash/globalize-spree.png)](http://travis-ci.org/tomash/globalize-spree)